-The hinged box has a similar style silver metal plating in the middle branded with the Hifiman moniker and the RE2000 lettering.
-The lid is secured with a metal fastener not similar to the headphone cases Hifiman use for the HE1000 V2.
+The hinged box has a similar style of silver metal plating in the middle branded with the Hifiman moniker and the RE2000 lettering.
+The lid is secured with a metal fastener not similar to the headphone cases Hifiman uses for the HE1000 V2.

 Inside you have a foam layer 3 cut-outs at the top to house the cable/connectors and silicone tips with a small portable hard case in the middle.
 Inside the hard case, you will find your set of RE2000’s nestled in a small mini cutaway which you can elect to take out or leave in depending on your preference.